 - Traditional IRA.
 This account allows you to invest pre-tax income.
-You’ll roll over your 401k into a traditional IRA whenever you leave a job.
-Currently, anyone younger than 70 ½ -years-old is allowed to contribute to a traditional IRA.
-Once you hit that age, you are required to take out a minimum withdraw each year that is a specific percentage of your funds.
+You’ll rollover your 401k into a traditional IRA whenever you leave a job.
+Currently, anyone younger than 70 ½ -years old is allowed to contribute to a traditional IRA.
+Once you hit that age, you are required to take out a minimum withdrawal each year that is a specific percentage of your funds.

 - Roth IRA.
 This account uses your after-tax money to invest, giving you an even better deal on your investment, as you’ll also pay no taxes on any gains when you withdraw on it.
 There are currently no age restrictions on a Roth IRA — however, there are income restrictions.

-Currently, there’s a yearly maximum investment of $5,500 to both accounts ($6,500 if you’re more than 50 years old).
-A Roth IRA currently has an income limit of $135,000 for single tax filers and $199,000 for married couples joint filing.
+Currently, there’s a yearly maximum investment of $6,000 to both accounts ($7,000 if you’re more than 50 years old).
+A Roth IRA currently has an income limit of $135,000 for single tax filers and $199,000 for joint-filing married couples.
 A traditional IRA has no such limits.

 However, these limits change often, so be sure to check out the IRS contribution limits page to keep updated.

-Though there are advantages to both IRAs we highly recommend you get a Roth IRA.
+Though there are advantages to both IRAs, we highly recommend you get a Roth IRA.
 It’s one of the best investments you can make as a young person.
-It’s simply the best deal I’ve found for long-term investing.
+It’s simply the best deal we’ve found for long-term investing.

 If Roth IRAs had been around in 1970 and you’d invested $10,000 in Southwest Airlines, you’d only have had to pay taxes on the principal amount.
 When you withdrew the money 30 years later, you wouldn’t have to pay any taxes on it…